UMC; University General; Memorabilia; Donations Header graphic

 815, 816, 817)

 This Series contains memorabilia of the 307th College Training Detachment (Aircrew) at the University of Missouri-Columbia, (1943).
-The memorabilia consists of a pennant of the University of Missouri Air Corps Cadets of the U.S. Army Air Forces.
+The memorabilia consist of a pennant of the University of Missouri Air Corps Cadets of the U.S. Army Air Forces.
 Attached to the pennant is a 'Good Conduct' ribbon.
-The pennant and ribbon were donated by Alan Lee Gray who trained with the University of Missouri Air Corps Cadets in 1943.
+Also included in the Series are photographs taken in and around Columbia circa 1943.
+The photographs include depictions of soldiers on the parade grounds, marching, and lining up for meals at Crowder Hall; downtown Columbia taken from the top of the Tiger Hotel; MU campus; Stephens lake; the Missouri river; etc. All items in this Series were donated by Alan Lee Gray, who trained with the University of Missouri Air Corps Cadets in 1943.

 Note to Researcher: An image of the pennant is available here: